qbead/qbeadWebsite/content/book/quickstart.md

 4. To turn off the SpinWheel, flip the switch to "USB".

-5. To charge, plug a micro USB cable into the USB jack, keep the switch to "USB" and charge using a computer or USB-to-wall converter.
+5. To charge, plug a micro USB cable into the USB jack, keep the switch on "USB" and charge using a computer or USB-to-wall converter.
 You should also keep the switch in this position when you are not using the SpinWheel and for long term storage to protect the battery from discharging.
 Note: the battery may require charging before use.

 Your kit contains a booklet (the SpinWheel Field Guide) with various activities you can complete.
 The activities in the booklet are also found in expanded versions online.
 We highly recommend that you make use of both.